sentinel-hub/pin-library/Geology/README.md

 [Import](https://apps.sentinel-hub.com/eo-browser/?sharedPinsListId=dc05bd69-491f-4fd0-8c5d-e54d25f8a5d3){:target="_blank"} pins directly into EO Browser or [download](Geology.json){:target="_blank"} the json for a later import into [EO Browser](https://apps.sentinel-hub.com/eo-browser/?zoom=10&lat=41.9&lng=12.5&themeId=DEFAULT-THEME){:target="_blank"}.

 Following is a set of pins which are all connected to the topic Geology.
-Each pin contains a brief description of what is displayed by the pin and a preview image linked to a high-resolution print on flickr.
+Each pin contains a brief description of what is displayed by the pin and a preview image linked to a high-resolution print on Flickr.

 ## Included pins